DIRACGrid/DIRACOS/README.md

 In case of a full routine, the routine is responsible for everything, from building to updating the repository.

+## Caching mechanism

+In order to optimize the building mechanism, a caching mechanism is in place, which avoids rebuilding a package that is already built.
+While gaining speed, this might trick you as well by not rebuilding a package that maybe requires to be.
+The mechanism is very simple: everytime a package is built, the srpm is copied to the yum repository.
+When building a package, if the corresponding SRPM with the correct version is found in the yum repo, the built is skip.
+If you want to force a rebuild, remove the srpm from the repository, and update it (not needed, but cleaner).

 # Python packages

 The python packages are installed with pip inside a mock environment, using virtualenv.
 Running inside the mock environment ensures to use the lib packages needed from our repo.

+The python packages are installed from a requirement file, linked in the json configuration file (see `pipRequirements`).
+Adding a new python package is as simple as adding a line there.

 # Creating the bundle